DeviaVir/zenbot/README.md

 ![zenbot logo](http://thehypedgeek.com/wp-content/uploads/2017/04/doraemon-header.png)

-### ZenMeow is Zenbot's revision of GdaxBot's speed trading.
+### MeowZen is Zenbot's revision of GdaxBot's speed trading.
 ### Configs for speed strategy have been heavily edited.

 ### For a working command, please email desenigma@gmail.com and I'll send you my BTC Address for a small fee ~$5 for the backtesting and tuning fee.
 Or, find me on discord: @Rainy#3179